felipebravom/AffectiveTweets/README.md

 2. Create a PMI lexicon using the PMILexiconExpander filter with default parameters.
 This is a supervised filter.

-3. Save the lexicon as an arff file and use with the __TweetToInputLexiconFeatureVector__ filter.
+3. Save the lexicon as an arff file and use it with the __TweetToInputLexiconFeatureVector__ filter.